Direct reconstruction of anisotropic self-adjoint inclusions in the Calder\'on problem: Abstract

 \section{Abstract}

-We extend the monotonicity method for direct exact reconstruction of inclusions in the partial data Calder\'on problem, to the case of anisotropic conductivities in any spatial dimension $d\geq 2$.
-Specifically, from a local Neumann-to-Dirichlet map, we give reconstruction methods of inclusions based on unknown anisotropic self-adjoint perturbations to a known anisotropic conductivity coefficient.
-A main assumption is a definiteness condition for the perturbations near the outer inclusion boundaries.
+We extend the monotonicity method for direct exact reconstruction of inclusions in the partial data Calder\'on problem, to the case of general anisotropic conductivities in any spatial dimension $d\geq 2$.
+From a local Neumann-to-Dirichlet map, we give reconstruction methods of inclusions based on unknown anisotropic self-adjoint perturbations to a known anisotropic conductivity coefficient.
 This additionally provides new insights into the non-uniqueness issues of the anisotropic Calder\'on problem.

+The main assumption is a definiteness condition for the perturbations near the outer inclusion boundaries.
+Beyond this condition, they are $L^\infty$-perturbations that may be indefinite away from the outer inclusion boundaries, and with no boundary regularity requirement for the inclusions.
+Alternatively, we allow extreme parts that are perfectly insulating or perfectly conducting, in which case we require Lipschitz regularity of the outer inclusion boundaries.

-\KEY Anisotropic Calder\'on problem, inclusion detection, monotonicity method. \EndKEY
+\KEY anisotropic Calder\'on problem, inclusion detection, monotonicity method. \EndKEY

 \MSC 35R30, 35R05, 47H05. \EndMSC